Making Alterations to Office Space

 How we can help

-Our Property team at BCR Law works closely with a number of prominent local landlords, managing companies and developers, advising on a range of commercial property matters, including the sale, purchase and lease of land, development, investment and leasehold management.
+Our Property team at BCR Law works closely with a number of prominent commercial landlords, managing companies and developers, advising on a range of commercial property matters, including the sale, purchase and lease of land, development, investment and leasehold management.

 This article does not constitute legal advice.
 For advice or further information, please contact us.